asciamanna/asciamanna.github.io/_drafts/standardization-review-boards-and-the-death-of-innovation.md

 If a team needs to convince organizational leadership, a review board, a team of architects, or even the other development teams of the merit of an improvement or experiment, they will simply stop trying to improve.
 Given the friction involved in getting any change through, teams stop trying to improve the way they work.
 Over time, the organization ends up creating apathetic teams because they just don’t have the time or energy to deliver on their team commitments and put in the heroic effort necessary to affect change in the organization.

 ## Lessons of Lean Software Development
 One of the many important lessons we've learned from lean is that process improvement should come from the practitioners.
-Mantras like **_"Move authority to the information"_** exist to remind leaders that, in knowledge work, separating decision making from doing the work is a fool's errand.
+Mantras like **_"Move Authority to the Information"_** exist to remind leaders that, in knowledge work, separating decision making from doing the work is a fool's errand.

 <img src="/img/taiichi-ohno-quote.jpg" class="img-responsive" />